Kewa Pottery

 PK80 Kewa pottery storyteller by Ralph and Angel Bailon.
 4 1/2"H

-This is a traditional Santo Domingo Kewa storyteller by Ralph and Angel Bailon.
+This is a traditional Kewa/Santo Domingo storyteller by Ralph and Angel Bailon.

 Kewa Pueblo, once known as Santo Domingo, has a culture that reflects the centuries since its founding in the 1400s.
 It is a culture that survived the rebuilding of the village following a flood in 1896.

 It is also known for its careful preservation of traditional ways of life.
-Among these are pottery making, especially the creation figures such as this splendid storyteller and 10 children learning their heritage.
+Among these are pottery making, especially the creation of figures such as this splendid storyteller with 10 children learning about their heritage.

-We found it in 2003. at the Indian Pueblo Cultural Center in Albuquerque.
+We found it in 2003. at the Indian Pueblo Cultural Center in Albuquerque, an organization that deals directly with artists.
 We instantly were drawn to it.

 4.5” high #PK80